alanng10/InfoTechAdoptWorth/Docue/a.md

 Class Lang is Class Lang defined by Alan Ng.

-Info tech adopt worth is quadruple of total abstract opacity, relative to 1 base adopt unit.
+Info tech adopt worth is quadruple of total class opacity, relative to 1 base adopt unit.

 Info tech adopt worth base adopt unit is
-1 human with only enough cloth and editor and termina and Class Lang require including USB port and no other tool adopt 1 module tool that output what is written in a text file in console, with heap execute certain abstract and effect load execute certain abstract.
+1 human with only enough cloth and editor and termina and Class Lang require including USB port and no other tool adopt 1 module tool that output what is written in a text file in console, with heap execute certain class and effect load execute certain class.

 Info tech adopt worth in Class Lang is 5 billion 728 million 941 thousand.